waghD/pr_service_engineering/README.md

 #### Generate new Angular Page Component with Lazy loaded Routing
 `ng generate @schematics/angular:module --name=/pages/{pagename} --project=sudoku-frontend --module=app --route={routename} --routing`

-This creates a new Module aswell as a Component in the /pages directory and Modifies `app.routing.module` to set up a lazy loaded route.
+This creates a new Module as well as a Component in the /pages directory and Modifies `app.routing.module` to set up a lazy loaded route.

 Replace `{pagename}` with the name of the component and `{routename}` with the name of the route in the URL